-For a summary of this commandment, read the Catechism #2199.
+For a summary of this Commandment, read the Catechism #2199.

 The first three Commandments are all about direct love and worship of God.
 In them we learn how to love God with our whole heart, mind, soul and strength.
-Commandments Four through Ten call us to love our neighbor as we love ourselves (Mark 12:31).
+Commandments Four through Ten call us to love our neighbor as we love ourselves (Mk 12:31).

 The Fourth Commandment especially highlights the natural and Christian understanding of the family.
 It focuses in on the responsibility that children have toward their parents, but it also gives insight into the role and duty of parents, spouses, all family relationships and civil authority.
 This Commandment covers a wide array of moral questions within the family and society as a whole.
 Therefore, rather than just looking at the bottom line and upper limit of this Commandment, let’s look at it from various perspectives so as to get a more complete picture of all that the Fourth Commandment calls us to.

 God’s Plan for Parents